Alex-Gurung/PipelineRL/LongContextRL.md

 - We want to prevent the current model from developing format-specific reasoning styles
 - This is a regularization on the current policy, not distillation from a teacher

+### Why Default to Standard Forward Pass Instead of KV Cache?

+**Default Choice**: `use_kv_cache_for_long_prompts=false` (standard forward pass)

+**Reasoning**:
+- **Simplicity**: Standard pass is easier to understand and debug - identical logic to short prompts
+- **Correctness**: Explicit full forward pass makes it clear that gradients flow properly
+- **Transparency**: Normal RL training already uses masking - KV cache is an optimization, not a requirement
+- **Safety**: Opt-in optimization is safer than opt-out (users choose efficiency when needed)

+**When to Enable KV Cache**:
+- Production training with prompts >50k tokens (memory becomes limiting)
+- After initial debugging with standard pass confirms correctness
+- When memory savings justify the added complexity

+**Mathematical Guarantee**: Both modes are equivalent because:
+1. Normal RL computes full sequence logits but masks prompt tokens in loss
+2. Prompt tokens contribute zero to loss, so their gradients are effectively unused
+3. KV cache makes this explicit by skipping prompt gradients entirely
+4. Same loss → same effective gradients → same model updates

 ## Future Directions

 ### Potential Enhancements